tleecsm/VoVTCG/vov/data/cards.md

  - Rank: 1

 <b>Persistence, 2</b> <i>(This card is not destroyed after activation.
-When this card is revealed, it gains 2 Persist counter.
+When this card is revealed, it gains 2 Persist counter(s).
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.)</i>
 While this card is revealed in play, whenever an attached fortification would regain Life, it regains +1 Life.
 <br>